kleros/arbitrable-contract-libraries/README.md

 - handle the entire arbitration cycle.
 - let users submit evidence.
 - add support for appeals which can be crowdfunded.
-- let appeal funders withdraw their rewards in case they funded the winning side.
+- let appeal funders withdraw their rewards if they funded the winning side.
 - add getters to keep track of the appeal status of disputes.

 ### Arbitration cycle